LC-Linkous/nanoVNA_python/README.md

 **tinySA Vs. NanoVNA **: The tinySA and NanoVNA look a lot alike, and have some similar code, but they are NOT the same device.
 They are designed to measure different things.
 The tinySA is a spectrum analyzer (SA) while the NanoVNA is a vector network analyzer (VNA).
 Both have signal generation capabilities (to an extent, as OUTPUT), but the tinySA (currently) has expanded features for generating signals.
 This library was made for the NanoVNA line of devices.
 There is some overlap with the tinySA, but there is a seperate library for that device at [tinySA_python](https://github.com/LC-Linkous/tinySA_python).

-**SA** - This one is contect dependent.
+**SA** - This one is context dependent.
 SA can mean either 'Spectrum Analyzer' (multiple frequencies) or 'Signal Analyzer' (single frequency).
 In the case of the tinySA it is 'Spectrum Analyzer' because multiple frequencies are being measured.
 A spectrum analyzer measures the magnitude of an external input signal vs frequency.
 It shows signal as a spectrum.
 The signal source does not need to be directly, physically connected to the SA, which allows for analysis of the wireless spectrum.
 This is the primary functionality of the tinySA, but it does have other features (such as signal generation).

 **VNA** – a vector network analyzer (VNA) measures parameters such as s-parameters, impedance and reflection coefficient of a radio frequency (RF) device under test (DUT).
 A VNA is used to characterize the transmission and reflection properties of the DUT by generating a stimulus signal and then measuring the device's response.
 This can be used to characterize and measure the behavior of RF devices and individual components.
     * ["What is a Vector Network Analyzer and How Does it Work?" - Tektronix ](https://www.tek.com/en/documents/primer/what-vector-network-analyzer-and-how-does-it-work)